Country Report Belgium

 (Second) opinions

 VCWI’s second opinions hold a judgment on the extent to which the advice of the local Committee for Research Integrity is (un)founded.
 These reports can also contain recommendations on further actions.
 In judging, the VCWI investigates (i) whether there is a violation of responsible conduct of research, according to the European Code of Conduct for Research Integrity and possible other applicable guidelines (like those of the member organisation in question or the journal) and (ii) whether the procedure has been followed properly according to the regulations of the member organisation concerning the handling of allegations on research misconduct.
 If the VCWI has the opinion that (a part of) a case should be thoroughly investigated, but the institution’s committee did not, the VCWI will not investigate.
 It can however recommend the institution to conduct an additional or new investigation.
 The VCWI must write its second opinion within 6 months after the first meeting on the case.
-Under the Revised Regulations of 2019, this 6 months term can be extended to maximum 9 months.
-The VCWI must address and send its second opinion to the board of the member organisation, with a copy to the reporter and the accused, dependent if all are involved in VCWI’s procedure.
-Under the Revised Regulations of 2019, the VCWI in all cases must send a copy to the Committee for Reseach Integrity.
-VCWI’s second opinions are non-binding.
+This 6 months term can be extended to maximum 9 months.
+The VCWI must address and send its second opinion to the leadership of the member organisation, to the Committee for Reseach Integrity, to the reporter and the accused, dependent if all are involved in VCWI’s procedure.
+VCWI’s second opinions are non-binding for the institution / employer.

 Appeal